Jingle Balls

 "Jingle Balls" is a song recorded by the American nu metal band Korn during sessions of their third studio album, Follow the Leader.
 It was released in Australia as an exclusive sampler, along with the track "Wake Up", in 1999.

 Music and structure

 "Jingle Balls" is a death metal rendition of the famous Christmas song "Jingle Bells", featured on a bonus EP included with Issues.
 It has been widely circulated as the "Jingle Bells death metal version" on the Internet.
-A slightly different and shorter version with bagpipes was played live on Los Angeles KROQ's Almost Acoustic Christmas concert in December 11, 1998.
+A slightly different and shorter version with bagpipes was played live on Los Angeles KROQ's Almost Acoustic Christmas concert on December 11, 1998.

 Reception

 In his review for All Mixed Up, Jason Birchmeier of AllMusic called the song "a one-time novelty, not one with lasting appeal".